-The secret to a successful Instagram account is posting beautiful, high-quality photos that really catch the viewer’s eye.
+The key to a successful Instagram account is posting beautiful, high-quality photos that really catch the viewer’s eye.
 While it’s vital that you shoot good pictures to start with, creating stunning edits will give your images that extra wow factor!
-In this tutorial you’ll learn how to make full use of Instagram photo editing tools and filters, so that your iPhone photos always look amazing when you share them.
+In this tutorial, you’ll learn how to make full use of Instagram photo editing tools and filters, so that your iPhone photos always look amazing when you share them.

 1. Start With A Great Photo

 While image editing apps can really enhance your iPhone photos, no amount of editing can turn a bad photo into a good one.